xleon/mobile/Readme.md

 Code Formatting > C# source code.
 And don't forget to turn on "Format document on save" under Xamarin Studio settings > Text Editor > Behavior.

+## We are hiring!

+Want to write open source code for a living?
+Love writing mobile applications using Xamarin technologies?
+Sick of the daily commute to the office?

+We are looking for talented Android/iOS hackers who would help us improve our mobile apps - make them faster, more polished, more stable, etc. It doesn’t matter where you are located, as long as you can communicate clearly in English and are proficient in a Github based workflow.

+Sounds good?
+Here’s what you should do:

+1. Contribute!
+Fix some bugs, improve performance, etc (suprise us :tada:) and submit pull requests.
+2. Review the codebase - find potential (architectural) shortcomings and suggest ways you would go about fixing them.
+Send this along with a short introduction of yourself to jobs@toggl.com.

 ## License

 The code in this repository is licensed under the [BSD 3-clause license](https://github.com/toggl/mobile/blob/master/LICENSE).